okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factor-profiles/index.md

 #### Adoption Factor Profile Feature Object

 The adoption feature is available for all factor profiles.
-It controls the settings that determine when a factor may be configured for a user (adopted).
+It controls the settings that determine when a factor may be configured, or "adopted", for a user.

 ##### Example